These page provides answers to the following questions.

 As a result, the MyIRMA server alone can never pretend to be you: the app on your phone is strictly required.
 What you can do on the server side is described above.
 Logging into the MyIRMA server can be done via IRMA, but also via a link that is sent by email.
 If your phone has been stolen, the thief probably also has access to your email.
 Hence he/she can log into your MyIRMA account.
 But the only thing that the thief can do there is disable your account.
 Hopefully, by then, you have already done this yourself.

 To summarize: the MyIRMA server offers additional protection and inspection, but cannot do anything on its own — except disable.
 The Privacy by Design foundation operates the MyIRMA server in order enable the usage of IRMA.
 In principle, other parties can run such a server too.

 The MyIRMA server also helps to protect your PIN code.
 In general, it is unwise to store a PIN inside an app on a phone, because it could possibly be extracted when your phone is hacked.
 Therefore, the IRMA app does not store your PIN locally.
 Instead, it stores a large arbitrary number, called a nonce.
 Also the MyIRMA server does not know your PIN, but upon registration it receives from your app the hash value hash( PIN | nonce ).
 From this your PIN cannot be deduced.

-The picture below summarises the two roles of the Privacy by Design foundation.
-On the one hand, the foundation issues several attributes for personalisation of your IRMA app.
+The picture below summarizes the two roles of the Privacy by Design foundation.
+On the one hand, the foundation issues several attributes for personalization of your IRMA app.
 On the other hand, it operates the MyIRMA server, for inspection of your own IRMA usage and for possibly blocking your account.